write-you-a-scheme-v2/scheme/docs/00_overview.md

 ## Interpreted
 We are building an interpreted language, an alternative to compiling to assembly language, LLVM or using a virtual machine like Java's JVM.
 This means that we have a program that actively runs to evaluate a program written in our Scheme.
-This approach yields slower performance due to the higher memory and processor overhead, but we will be able to finish in the project in a single weekend.
+This approach yields slower performance due to the higher memory and processor overhead, but we will be able to finish the project in a single weekend.
 For the motivated, Lisp In Small Pieces walks you through over 30 interpreted and  2 compiled versions of Scheme, written in Scheme.
 You can find the program code  [here](https://pages.lip6.fr/Christian.Queinnec/WWW/LiSP.html).
 If you want to write a language with performance in mind, you'll want to use an [LLVM backend](http://stephendiehl.com/llvm).
-I warn you, there be dragons!
+I warn you: there be dragons!

 #### On Type System Complexity, Cautionary Tail
-Type systems are extremely complex to build, and balancing programming productivity versus performance gains is a difficult balance.
+Type systems are extremely complex to build, and balancing programming productivity versus performance gains is difficult.
 For instance, Guy Steele has worked on successful languages like Common Lisp and Java, but spent most of the 8 years building Fortress getting the type system right.
 Steele cited issues with the complexity of the type system when winding down development on Fortress.
-Although type systems are complex, its theoretical possible to create a type system so advanced that programs can have provable properties and abstractions as powerful as those in mathematics.
+Although type systems are complex, it's theoretically possible to create a type system so advanced that programs can have provable properties and abstractions as powerful as those in mathematics.
 This is far beyond the scope of this tutorial, and the majority of production code written is done in a dynamic language.
-However, If your are a novice, then this tutorial is a great way to get involved in a very exciting movement that will shape the way of things to come for industry programming.
+However, If you're a novice, then this tutorial is a great way to get involved in a very exciting movement that will shape the way of things to come for industry programming.
-For now, the best we get is an industrial language that if it compiles, it runs, and this language is Haskell.
+For now, the best we get is an industrial language that, if it compiles, it runs, and this language is Haskell.
 Finally, [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/) by Benjamin C. Pierce is the place to learn the theory and implementation of type systems.

 ## Scheme Examples, Operational Semantics
 To get a feel for our Scheme, here is the evaluation of some functions and their arguments.
-Keep in mind that we must build the abstracts that are capable of evaluating these forms.
+Keep in mind that we must build the abstractions that are capable of evaluating these forms.
 Both the right and left hand side of the form are represented with `LispVal`.

 **List Processing**

-There are three primitive functions for manipulating these structures in our Scheme.
+There are three primitive functions for manipulating lists in our Scheme.
-We will implement them later as part of the standard library and discussing the tradeoffs.
+We will implement them later as part of the standard library and discuss the tradeoffs.
 `car`  ... `(car '(1 2 3))`  => `(1)`
 `cadr` ... `(cadr '(1 2 3))` => `(2 3)`
 `cons` ... `(cons 1 '(2 3))` => `(1 2 3)`

 **Mathematics**
-Mathematical functions can take 2 or more functions.
+Mathematical functions can take 2 or more arguments.
 `(* 60 9)` => `69`
 `(+ 10 30 2))` => `42`